k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ### Step 7.2 - Populate the Custom Logic Flow in the Custom Logic Table

-Add the LU name and Custom Logic flow name to the **CustomLogicFlows** constTable TDM Actor (imported from the TDM Library).
+Add the LU name and Custom Logic flow name to the **CustomLogicFlows** constTable TDM Actor (imported from the TDM library).

 View the below example: